 Many people have concerns about their body image.
 These concerns often focus on weight, skin, hair, or the shape or size of a certain body part.

 The way a person feels about their body can influenced by many different factors.
 According to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations contribute to body image.

 Throughout history, people have given importance to the beauty of the human body.
 Society, media, social media, and popular culture often shape these views, and this can affect how a person sees their own body.

 However, popular standards are not always helpful.

-Constant bombardment by media images can cause people to feel uncomfortable about their body, and this can lead to distress, illness and unhealthy behavior.
-It can affect how we interact with others, and how we feel about many aspects of our life.
+Constant bombardment by media images and social pressure can cause people to feel uncomfortable about their body, leading to distress and ill health.
+It can also affect work, social life, and other aspects of life.